SeongMinLim/lear_ning/README.md

 # lear_ning
-This is my first repository
+This is my second repository
 for learning Python